AndyHaas/Salesforce_Project_Management/wiki/Installation-Guide.md

 #### Step 3: Deploy to Target Org

-1. In target org: Setup â†’ Inbound Change Sets
+1. In target org: Setup †’ Inbound Change Sets
 2. Find and select the change set
 3. Click "Deploy"
 4. Review and confirm